-The evidence that infested fruit may go undetected until sold, is moderated by the fact that D. vitifoliae do not feed in bunches but need to move to grapevines to complete their development, supporting a risk rating for distribution of 'moderate'.
+The evidence that infested fruit may go undetected until sold, moderated by the fact that D. vitifoliae do not feed in bunches but need to move to grapevines to complete their development, supports a likelihood estimate for distribution of 'moderate'.